DanielOBenson/inav/docs/VTOL.md

 5. *(Optional)* **Automated Switching (RTH):**
    - Optionally, set up automated switching in case of failsafe.

-# STEP0: Load parameter preset/templates
+# STEP 0: Load parameter preset/templates
 Find a working diff file if you can and start from there.
-If not, select keep current settings and apply following parameter in cli but read description about which one to apply.
+If not, select "keep current settings" and apply the following parameters in cli but read description about which one to apply.

 ```
 set small_angle = 180